Mubashir-M/react-stock-app/README.md

 * [Setup](#setup)

 ## General info
-This project is a stock picker that allows to search for stocks using Iexcloud api.
+This project is a stockpicker that allows to search for stocks using Iexcloud api.

 ## Technologies
 Project is created with: